grafana/terraform-provider-grafana/docs/resources/dashboard.md

 - **dashboard_id** (Number) The numeric ID of the dashboard computed by Grafana.
 - **slug** (String, Deprecated) URL friendly version of the dashboard title.
 This field is deprecated, please use `uid` instead.
 - **uid** (String) The unique identifier of a dashboard.
 This is used to construct its URL.
-It’s automatically generated if not provided when creating a dashboard.
+It's automatically generated if not provided when creating a dashboard.
 The uid allows having consistent URLs for accessing dashboards and when syncing dashboards between multiple Grafana installs.
+- **url** (String) The full URL of the dashboard.
 - **version** (Number) Whenever you save a version of your dashboard, a copy of that version is saved so that previous versions of your dashboard are not lost.

 ## Import